disposableidentities/healthcrisis/README.md

 ### Government backends

 **Endpoint to deliver public health messages to government:**
-High-throughput message receiving endpoint, secure (hack-proof), … Ideally, an AI is running in a protected processor (secure enclave) that can decrypt and run algorithms on citizens’ data and only is able to do that based on the consent of the citizen (see example consent messages).
+A high-throughput message receiving endpoint, secure (hack-proof), … Ideally, an AI is running in a protected processor (secure enclave) that can decrypt and run algorithms on citizens’ health data and only is able to do that based on the consent of the citizen (see example consent messages).
+_(TBD with authorities/government on details of this process, incl. handling of the output of the analysis, etc.)_

 **Lookup service for Government/authoritative Verified Credentials (for practitioner credentials):**
-Read-only lookup service that allows verification of Verified Credentials for the practitioners, issued by government/authority.
+A high-availability read-only lookup service that allows verification of Verified Credentials for the practitioners, issued by government/authority.

 (Using OpenID - TBD)